 In 2017, two wolves were documented to be using the White River Wildlife Area and Mt.
 Hood National Forest and were also observed on the Warm Springs Indian Reservation.
 This marked the first time multiple wolves had been confirmed in Oregon’s north Cascade Mountains.

-In 2018, the pair produced three pups that survived to the end of the year.
-The pack was officially designated, making it one of only two wolf packs in western Oregon.
-(The other is the Rogue Pack.)
+In 2018, the pair had three pups that survived to the end of the year.
+The pack was officially designated, making it one of only two wolf packs in western Oregon at the time.
+(The other was the Rogue Pack.)

 Pack Status: Designated as a pack in 2018